 What companies can benefit from digital printing and offset print services NYC?

-Here is a list of businesses that can take advantage of digital printing:
+Here is a list of businesses in New York City that can take advantage of digital printing:

 - Book publishers, catalog, newspaper publishers and magazine publishing companies.